varsha487/portfolio/README.md

 # portfolio
 for UPE

-To open my portfolio on your local machine, download all the files in the "upe project" file in the github.
-Then open the "index.html" file in your browser using live server or dragging the file into the broswer.
+To open my portfolio on your local machine, click <code> and then "download zip" at the bottom.
+Unzip the folder.
+Then drag the file called index.html into your web browser.
+That should work.